TheDigitalCatOnline/blog_source/pelican/content/refactoring-with-tests-in-python-a-practical-example.markdown

         return self._floor_avg(sum(self._ages))
 ```

-Which passes all the tests and is thus correct.
+which passes all the tests and is thus correct.

-Whenever I get corrected by someone who read one of my posts and just learned something new I feel so happy, because it means that the message is clear.
+Whenever I get corrected by someone who read one of my posts and just learned something new I feel so happy, because it means that the message is clear!

-## Final words
+# Final words

 I hope this little tour of a refactoring session didn't result too trivial, and helped you to grasp the basic concepts of this technique.
 If you are interested in the subject I'd strongly recommend the classic book by Martin Fowler "Refactoring: Improving the Design of Existing Code", which is a collection of refactoring patterns.
 The reference language is Java, but the concepts are easily adapted to Python.

-## Updates
+# Updates

 2017-07-28: [delirious-lettuce](https://github.com/delirious-lettuce) and [Matt Beck](https://github.com/superbeckgit) did a very serious proofread and spotted many typos.
 Thank you both for reading the post and for taking the time to submit the issues!

 2020-02-15: [Harun Yasar](https://github.com/harunyasar) spotted a missing refactoring in two functions.
 Thanks!

-## Feedback
+# Feedback

 Feel free to reach me on [Twitter](https://twitter.com/thedigicat) if you have questions.
 The [GitHub issues](https://github.com/TheDigitalCatOnline/thedigitalcatonline.github.com/issues) page is the best place to submit corrections.